BLE-LTER/bleutils/README.md

 #### Fix incorrect stations during break-up season

 During ice break-up, sometimes the field team cannot reach the actual station coordinates and end up at a nearby location.
 In 2023 for transparency we decided to label when this has happened with different station codes and the actual coordinates, instead of the station field team was supposed to be at.
-This function takes a CSV [kept on Box](https://utexas.app.box.com/file/1092468994724?s=sjt5phkdpyx9vsvpvcss461562vb5wsw) with the dates, the original stations affected, and new station codes to label these dates as.
+This function takes a CSV [kept on Box at BLE-IM/breakup_station_corrections_20192022.csv](https://utexas.app.box.com/file/1092468994724?s=sjt5phkdpyx9vsvpvcss461562vb5wsw) with the dates, the original stations affected, and new station codes to label these dates as.
 You can also use a local file with the same info.
 Note that this function strips the station information columns from the data.frame.
 They can be added back in via `add_cp_cols`, given that the Box station file also has the info for the new station codes.

 ```r
 df <- correct_stations(df)